-Another popular activity is the June 16 Trail.
+Another popular activity to celebrate Youth Day is the June 16 Trail.
 This walkway takes guests along the exact route that the students marched on in 1976, during the Soweto Uprising.
 The trail ends at the Hector Pieterson memorial where travellers can see the infamous image of Hector Pieterson being carried out of the crossfire after he was shot by the police.

-Although we are not booking tours at the moment due to the Covid-19 pandemic, we have listed our top Johannesburg and Soweto tours so that you can start brainstorming for your trip to South Africa in 2021.
+Here are our top Johannesburg and Soweto tours so that you can start brainstorming for your trip to South Africa.